 CLSI Guidelines

-The Clinical and Laboratory Standards Institute (CLSI) has issued a document, H03-A6, to set forth the best practices for blood sampling procedures.
-This includes standards such as accurate collection techniques, proper specimen handling methods, and labelling labels of samples being taken.
-Following these guidelines helps healthcare professionals guarantee quality in their phlebotomy activities so that test results are reliable and precise.
+The Clinical and Laboratory Standards Institute (CLSI) has published document H03-A6, outlining best practices for blood sampling procedures.
+This document encompasses standards for accurate collection techniques, proper specimen handling methods, and precise labeling of samples.
+Adhering to these guidelines empowers healthcare professionals to ensure quality in their phlebotomy activities, ultimately contributing to the reliability and precision of test results.

 Certification Programs